 The Library rules (PDF) are extended to cover any child for whom an adult is responsible.
-A printed copy is available from the Reception Desk.
+A printed copy is available from the Welcome Desk.
 If these guidelines are breached in any way, you may be asked to leave the Library.

 Children under school age (under 5)

 If you are accompanied by a child under the age of 5 you are able to use the Ground Floor of the Library only.
 You can:

 - ask for advice at the Welcome Desk or Study Advice and Maths Support Desk

 - collect holds

 - visit the café.

 If you need to collect an item from the upper floors please ask at the Welcome Desk and a member of staff will do this for you during staffed service opening hours.